 At CCTV Camera Pros, we often get asked if our HD security cameras are compatible with an existing DVR surveillance system from another manufacturer.
 With so many HD video standards and resolutions available, it can be confusing.
 This article is going to discusses camera, DVR, cable, and accessory compatibility for HD over coax type surveillance systems (HD CCTV).
 This article will not cover network IP cameras or traditional analog CCTV cameras (non-HD).

 Here are some typical questions that I am asked in regards to compatibility.

-"I bought a Swann security camera system from Costco and I am not happy with the camera's view.
+“I bought a Swann security camera system from Costco and I am not happy with the camera’s view.
 It is too narrow and I would like something with a wider view.
 Do you sell any wide angle security cameras compatible with Swann DVRs?”

-"I have 8 Night Owl security cameras installed but my DVR went bad.
-Do you have any DVRs that work with Night Owl cameras?"
+“I have 8 Night Owl security cameras installed but my DVR went bad.
+Do you have any DVRs that are compatible with Night Owl cameras?”

 I hope that this guide will help you determine the type of equipment that you need.
 If you still have questions or would like help determining the best equipment, please contact me at email@example.com.